Create a pfSense Firewall for Our Proxmox Lab

 ℹ️

-The reason we've created these rules is that we have (or will have) some subnets that are allowed to access the internet, but not allowed to access private IP addresses.
+The reason we've created this rules is that we have (or will have) some subnets that are allowed to access the internet, but not allowed to access private IP addresses.
 In order for these subnets to get to the internet, they need to be able to reach the gateway address.
 We don't — however — want them to be able to reach the login ports of the firewall.

 Configure the DNS Resolver Service